 Built-In Gutters

 Although built-in gutters are technically a type of gutter, we included them in this list because they solve a few of the issues homeowners have with regular gutters.
 Also known as hidden gutters or box gutters, built-in gutters are installed inside or under the roof overhang.
-This placement hides them from view and makes it more difficult for debris to enter the gutters without the need for expensive gutter guards.
+This placement hides them from view and makes it more difficult for debris to enter the gutters without expensive gutter guards.

 As you might expect, installing built-in gutters is much more challenging than installing traditional gutters.
 They also cost more.
 However, they look better and last longer than most types of gutters.
 Many hidden gutters are lined with copper or another weatherproof material that resists corrosion.
 They are less prone to clogs and blockages, making them relatively low maintenance.